Updated: Nov 3, 2022

 Feeling nervous for her job, she began to work around them to get things done.
 This created a dysfunctional organization that wasn’t able to be strategic and led to feelings of resentment across the board and staff.
 It also sparked a culture of permissiveness that negatively impacted the quality of service the nonprofit provided to the community.

 Upon reflection, she realized that working around the board because of her concerns about her job was a short term solution.
 In the long run, the dysfunctional relationship between her and the board cost her the role anyway.
-It would have served her better to speak up and find external support to help her engage the board, such as a workshop or retreat that addressed the specific challenges or helped create more constructive relationships among executives and board members.
+It would have served her better to speak up and find external support to help her engage the board, such as a workshop that addressed the specific challenges or helped create more constructive relationships among executives and board members.
 An executive coach could have also been useful.

 I'm Here to Support Your Leadership Journey